-On dusty, cold and desolate Mars however – signs of past or present life are tenuous at best.
+On dusty, cold and desolate Mars however – signs of past or present life are being explored but unconfirmed.

 A new astrobiological climate model, published in Nature Astronomy, not only now finds that the ancient Martian surface was possibly habitable for early microbial life, but also that the present-day disparity between Earth and the Red Planet could in fact be because Martian life has already triggered its own extinction.

-What’s more, the astrobiologists behind the study believe their extinction was caused by self-induced climate change on Mars – just much earlier, and in reverse.
+What’s more, the astrobiologists behind the study believe their extinction could have been caused by self-induced climate change on Mars – just much earlier, and in reverse.

 A calculation based on a state-of-the-art climatic-ecological model shows a high likelihood of a biosphere of methanogens on the surface/subsurface of early Mars.
 Methane production might have even contributed to Mars' global cooling. @BorisSauterey et al: https://t.co/LlrYbYBbED pic.twitter.com/JhWxpjHr2q

 In the first of its kind, this study, conducted by astrobiologists from the Institut de Biologie de l’Ecole Normale Supérieure in Paris, aimed to demonstrate how early microbes might have survived on ancient Mars, and simulate how their existence and “biological feedback” might have affected the Red Planet’s atmosphere and climate.

 Much like the global warming we now experience on Earth, the group’s theory is that the reverse might have happened long ago on Mars, with ancient microbial life causing irreversible changes to the climate on the Red Planet, sparking an event known as global cooling.